 Hugsback: natural deep pressure for HSP

-The Hugsback weighted stuffed animal (2 kg) is specially designed to apply deep pressure in a warm, accessible way.
-With evenly distributed weight and ultra-soft fabric, it provides constant, calming pressure that feels like a safe hug – without feeling clinical or heavy.
+The Hugsback weighted plush toy (2 kg) is specially designed to apply deep pressure in a warm, accessible way.
+With evenly distributed weight and ultra-soft fabric, it provides constant, soothing pressure that feels like a safe hug – without feeling clinical or heavy.

 - Soft, high-quality fabric for maximum comfort